Born: April 4, 1966 Primary Instrument: Sax, tenor

 Besides performing classical and operatic works at important places of worship, David has also been booed off the stage at the legendary Apollo Theater, as well as having actually performed at venues like The Knitting Factory (NYC & Hollywood), The Bottom Line, Minton’s Playhouse, The Bitter End, Fillmore NY@Irving Plaza, Tonic, Brooklyn Museum, Lincoln Center “Out Of Doors” Festival, The 55 Bar, B.B.
 King Blues, as well as all 3 of CBGB’s performance spaces.
 He also once had the distinct pleasure of repeatedly marching across the stage of The Metropolitan Opera as a (scantily clad) spear carrier of the Egyptian army in “Aida”.

-His quartet, Short Memory, was formed in 1996, with the assistance and constant harassment of consumer electronics editor/guru (and then “stick” player), Brent Butterworth.
+His quintet, David Aaron’s Short Memory, was formed in 1996, with the assistance and constant harassment of consumer electronics editor/guru (and then “stick” player), Brent Butterworth.
 It boasts alumni such as Brad Jones (Ornette Coleman, Elvin Jones), E.J.
 Rodriguez (Marc Ribot, Lounge Lizards), Greg Ritchie (Dave Liebman, The Story), as well as Dmitri Kolesnik (Jim Rotondi, Lenny White), Rob Ritchie, Jake Oelrichs (St. Dirt Elementary School), Oswaldo Amorim Filho, Dave Scherer, Melissa Andrew, Damien Moynihan and Matt Wigton (Ben Monder, Bill McHenry).

 David's work is an inconvenient cross-pollination of jazz, blues, art-rock, free improv, pseudo-classical, drone, minimilism and beyond.